peedign/ebus.hp.github.io/next/README.md

 # Description
-This folder contains the next upcoming release of the main folder and can be used for inspection by pointing ebusd to the base folder with the "`--configpath=https://ebus.github.io/next/`" argument to ebusd.

 The source files are taken from the commit associated with the submodule `ebusd-configuration-next` (watch the "-next" suffix!) in [this repository](https://github.com/eBUS/ebus.github.io) and the mapping from those to the generated CSV files is also re-generated with each update and [documented here](mapping.md).